 I grew up on a little house on the prairie in southwestern Minnesota, literally down the road from Laura Ingalls Wilder’s former home.
 My father farmed there with workhorses.

-Lucas is in an intern at the Center working on clean energy issues.
+Lucas is in an associate at the Center working on clean energy issues.
 He is a native of rural Nebraska.

 My job is different everyday.